MStenke/BechtleLab/veeam/veeam.rst

    .. figure:: images/8.png

-   .. note:: With VBR v10, Veeam supports the ability to deploy the Backup Proxy for AHV from the VBR console, however with this pre-production release here at Tech Summit the deployment fails, so we will manually deploy the Veeam Nutanix AHV Backup Proxy Manually and import it into the VBR
+   .. note:: With VBR v10, Veeam supports the ability to deploy the Backup Proxy for AHV from the VBR console, however with this pre-production release here in this lab the deployment fails, so we will manually deploy the Veeam Nutanix AHV Backup Proxy Manually and import it into the VBR

 #.
 From Prism, click **+ Create VM** to create a new VM.